 Residential proxies are IP addresses from real homes—yes, actual people's internet connections.
 These are the IPs that websites trust because they look exactly like a normal person browsing from their living room.

-🏠 Residential Proxies At a Glance
+Residential Proxies at a Glance

 When you actually need residential proxies: